typeorm/typeorm/docs/faq.md

     ```

     This command will execute schema synchronization.
-    Note, to make command line tools work, you must create an ormconfig.json file.

 Schema sync is extremely fast.
 If you are considering to disable synchronize option during development because of performance issues,